Square Miles: 689 (including Navy Base and Tyndall AFB)

 We look forward to showing you what the City of Callaway has to offer.

 The beautiful and quiet City of Parker, known for its gorgeous sunsets, overlooks East Bay and St. Andrew’s Bay.
 Parker is an incorporated municipality with a five-member city council including an elected mayor.
+Its landscape has changed dramatically due to Hurricane Michael.
+Many of the hundred year-old oaks the city is known for are gone, yet there are plans to eventually replant the right kind of trees, ones that will better survive future storms.

 Square Miles: 2